marganaraz/ethWallet/README.md

 ### Via USB with Android or iOS Phones

-- For this step, you need to configure your phone, activated in developer options: USB debugging You must also have the Expo app installed on your phone.
+For this step, you need to configure your phone, activated in developer options: USB debugging.
+You must also have the Expo app installed on your phone.

 - Android: https://play.google.com/store/apps/details?id=host.exp.exponent&hl=es